How to Clean

 rodent infestation in your home, as different rodents necessitate varying extermination strategies.

 Mouse poop is not just a nuisance; it can pose serious health risks.
-Mice and other rodents, including those that leave rat feces and rat poop, can transmit diseases like Hantavirus Pulmonary Syndrome, Salmonella, and Rat-Bite Fever through their droppings.
+Mice and other rodents like Voles, including those that leave rat feces and rat poop, can transmit diseases like Hantavirus Pulmonary Syndrome, Salmonella, and Rat-Bite Fever through their droppings.
 These diseases can cause severe health complications, and in some cases, can be deadly.

 Rodent-borne diseases have posed a significant threat throughout history, leading to a minimum of 10 million fatalities since the beginning of the 20th century.
 This highlights the significant need for effective management of rodent populations and timely addressing of infestations.